Planting a Prairie - Basic Techniques

 Before the volunteers arrived, Jim took the buckets and seedbags to the center of each section.
 By taking it to the center, rather than using an edge, the volunteer had to intentionally orient themselves to their area before they began planting.
 It also keeps the additional seed in a central area for replenishing the bucket.

 We did a brief volunteer orientation with a seed broadcasting demo.
 Each person received a map, signed up for a section and was briefed on the bucket count notation.
 At their section markers, we explained the painted lines on the ground and oriented them to which T-post to T-post connection was theirs.
-First time volunteers were a bit nervous about being able to estimate and cover their area.
-We assured them there would be no problems.
-Once they did a lap they would have a good rhythm and it would come naturally.
 If they sowed all the seed they had and didn’t fully cover their area, they needed to let us know.
 We set aside some additional seed in case this happened.